adedapo-ibrahim/cyclistic-case_study/README.md

 - 👋 Hi, I’m @adedapo-ibrahim
 - 👀 I’m interested in robotics engineering
-- 🌱 I’m currently learning mechanics of material
+- 👀 I'm interested in data anlytics
-- 💞️ I’m looking to collaborate on robotics project
+- 💞️ I’m looking to collaborate on data analytics project
 - 📫 You can reach me by adedapoibrahim537@gmail.com

 <!---